Dr Goran Vladisavljevic BSc, MSc, PhD

 Grants and contracts:

-- Production of drug-loaded biodegradable coating for novel drug-eluting balloons, National Productivity Investment Fund (NPIF), 2017 — 2021.
+- Production of drug-loaded biodegradable coating for novel drug-eluting balloons, National Productivity Investment Fund (NPIF), co-funded by Med-Alliance Switzerland, 2017 — 2021.

-- Production of uniform silica gel particles for purification of insulin, Novo Nordisk Pharmatech A/S, Loughborough University Enterprise Limited project 8205, 2017.
+- Production of uniform silica gel particles for purification of insulin, funded by Novo Nordisk Pharmatech A/S, Loughborough University Enterprise Limited project 8205, 2017.

-- Production of molecularly imprinted polymer particles for CO2 capture, Cambridge Engineering Analysis & Design (CEAD), University Enterprise Limited project 7969, 2016.
+- Production of molecularly imprinted polymer particles for CO2 capture, funded by Cambridge Engineering Analysis & Design (CEAD), University Enterprise Limited project 7969, 2016.

 - Combined energy recovery & CO2 removal, Innovate UK, 2015 — 2016.